SamEriksenSchultz/portfolio/README.md

 >The main benefit I got from these projects was getting better at managing my projects, from organization to general time management.
 I learned to better organize my projects to increase my efficiency, and set realistic expectations for myself so I could complete my assignments in a timely manner.

 ## Development
 >This is the most difficult code I've worked on this year.
 It uses selenium libraries to iterate through potential divs to find a specified quiz, based on a String input earlier in the program.
 It was difficult using xpath expressions since I had never used them prior to this project.
-I also had limited quizes to practice on since Dr. R was more concerned about the moral implications of creating a quiz taker than my development as a software engineer.
+I also had limited quizes to practice on since Dr. R was more concerned about the legal ramifications of creating a quiz taker than my development as a software engineer.

 ```Java
  boolean searching=true;